March 29, 2016 | By: Kelli Zermeno

 Categories: Family Support

-Dogs are not a cure-all, of course.
-But there are many parents who report an almost magical transformation in their child after introducing a dog into their home.
 I personally have a friend whose daughter has Down syndrome.
-While their dog is not a service animal, he is a great companion dog.
+While their dog is not a service animal, he is a great companion.
 The two of them have an amazing bond.
-The dog lies with her and will not leave her side when she is sick, is her constant play partner and her best friend.
-Here are a few articles and one program that I hope are helpful in your decision to look into a service animal for your child or loved one:
+The dog lies with her and won’t leave her side when she’s sick.
+It’s her constant play partner and best friend.

 Despite doubt from others, a parent’s careful attention to her son’s verbal and nonverbal cues highlights the importance of listening to children with disabilities and advocating for their needs.